osmosis-labs/osmosis/x/validator-preference/README.md

 ### UnStakeFromValidatorSet

-Gets the existing validator-set of the delegator and unstake the given amount.
-The amount to unstake will will be divided based on the weights distributed to the validators.
+Gets the existing validator-set of the delegator and undelegate the given amount.
+The amount to undelegate will will be divided based on the weights distributed to the validators.
 The weights will be unchanged!

 The given amount will be divided based on the weights distributed to the validators.